 If you don’t have much outdoor space, this DIY landscaping idea may be the one for you.
 You just need to purchase some pebbles or rocks, plants, and weed barriers.
 This landscaping idea is simple and easy to do—you can even finish this over the weekend!
 It doesn’t require any heavy digging, which is also a huge plus.

 Now, if you have enough outdoor space and you already have a garden, adding a beautifully arranged pathway adds character and personality to it.
-There are a lot of garden path ideas that you can try, but if you’re looking for the simplest one that you can start working on, this stone path may be the one for you.
+There are a lot of garden path ideas that you can try, but if you’re looking for the simplest one that you can start working on, check out our blog on 6 DIY pathway stepping stones!